 At Vu Jewellers we love diamonds and we want our customers to be confident knowing they are buying quality stones.
 Unless you’ve done a diamond grading course it can be hard to know what you’re looking at – except the fact that it’s something really sparkly.
 Here’s our guide to understanding the basics behind diamond grading so you’ll know what to look for next time you’re shopping for diamonds.

 To understand what grading of diamond you’re buying you need to look at the 4 C’s – carat, colour, clarity and cut.

 The weight of a diamond is expressed in carats.
 1Ct = 0.2grams.
-Therefore the larger the diamond the more carats it has.
+Therefore the larger the diamond the higher the carat weight.

-The colour of a diamond is graded on a scale from D-Z with D being the highest grade.
-Diamonds graded D to F are colourless and more valuable with D grade being generally sought after by investors.
-G to J Diamonds are nearly colourless with diamonds colour graded I and J you’ll be able to detect a slight yellow or brown tint.
-As you descend the scale the diamonds become more tinted and also less valuable.
+The colour of a diamond is graded on a scale from D-Z with D being the highest, whitest grade.
+Diamonds graded D to F are colourless and more valuable, with D grade being generally sought after by investors.
+G to H Diamonds are nearly colourless with diamonds colour graded I and J you’ll be able to detect a slight yellow or brown tint.
+As you descend the scale the diamonds become more tinted.

 At Vu Jewellers we stock and design jewellery using diamonds graded D-G.